-- 1. feature/235\preserve\prep for LD-Cool-P#235

-- 2. hotfix/229\400\error for LD-Cool-P#229
+- 1. feature/235_preserve_prep for LD-Cool-P#235 - 2. hotfix/229_400_error for LD-Cool-P#229

-- 3. chore/242\gitignore for LD-Cool-P#242

-Note: Our branching model initially followed a git-flow workflow with features, hotfixes, and releases; however, we later moved away from that model and now use a GitHub flow workflow where all changes are merged into the main/master branch after review and testing.
+Note: Our branching model initially followed a git-flow workflow with features, hotfixes, and releases; however, we later moved away from that model and now use a GitHub flow workflow where all changes are merged into the master/main branch after review and testing.